hyperledger/indy-hipe/text/wire-messages/README.md

 # Motivation
 [motivation]: #motivation

 The purpose of this HIPE is to define how an Agent that needs to transport an arbitrary Agent Message delivers it to another Agent through a direct (point-to-point) communication channel.
-A message created by a Sender Agent and intended for a Receiver Agent will usually be sent multiple times between Agents via Wire Messages in order to reach it's ultimate destination.
+A message created by a Sender Agent and intended for a Receiver Agent will usually be sent multiple times between Agents via Wire Messages in order to reach its ultimate destination.

 # Tutorial
 [tutorial]: #tutorial